 In some nations, local journalists covering organized crime, national security, or armed conflict are especially vulnerable to imprisonment, torture, coercion, or attack related to the use of confidential information.
 In 2010, CPJ documented numerous instances throughout Africa in which government officials jailed, threatened, or harassed journalists who made use of confidential documents.
 In Cameroon, for example, authorities jailed four journalists who came into possession of a purported government memo that raised questions of fiscal impropriety.
 One of those journalists was tortured; a second died in prison.
 It’s important to understand that your ethical responsibility could be severely tested in conflict zones by coercive actors who may resort to threats or force.

 Journalists should study and use source protection methods in their communications and records.
 Consider when and how to contact sources, whether to call them on a landline or cell phone, whether to visit them in their office or home, and whether to use open or secure email or chat message.
 Consider using simple code or pseudonyms to hide a source’s identity in written or electronic files.
-Physically secure written files, and secure electronic files through encryption and other methods described in Chapter 3 Information Security.
+Physically secure written files, and secure electronic files through encryption and other methods described in Chapter 3 Technology Security.

 The identity of a source could still be vulnerable to disclosure under coercion.
 Thus, many journalists in conflict areas avoid writing down or even learning the full or real names of sources they do not plan to quote on the record.